kisaacs/benchmark_charting/benchmark_run_scenarios.md

 Benchmark the programs and record measurements:

-She reads the *outfile, *reruns the benchmark with the some additional new parameter types.
+She reads the *outfile*, reruns the benchmark with the some additional new parameter types.
 She takes the same exact measurement as before and stores the parameters (along with the additional ones) and measurements in the *outfile*.
 For example, previously, if she considered 3 parameters as param1, param2, param3.
 Now, she considers additional 2 parameters — param4 and param5.

 Plot: